-Founded in 1918 in Chicago, Lions Clubs International has grown to be the world’s largest volunteer service organizations, with over 1.4 million members worldwide serving in over 46,000 clubs in 214 countries and geographic areas.
-This year, Lions Clubs International ventures down Colorado Boulevard with their float, “Rockin’ The Vest,” based off a Lions Clubs promotional video that was launched in 2012.
+Founded in 1918 in Chicago, Lions Clubs International has grown to be the world’s largest volunteer service organization, with over 1.4 million members worldwide serving in over 46,000 clubs in 214 countries and geographic areas.
+This year, Lions Clubs International ventures down Colorado Boulevard with their float, “Rockin’ The Vest,” based on a Lions Clubs promotional video that was launched in 2012.
 The video demonstrated what the Lions Clubs vest means to the community, much like the float does in today’s Rose Parade.
 Leo the Lion rides in a baby blue classic Cadillac replica with all his Lions Clubs friends, ready to serve the community.
 The group represents the millions of volunteers who help communities worldwide through their work with Lions Clubs International.
 Around 31,000 flowers bring this scene to life with an array of orange, dark lavender, peach, bright yellow and pink roses, yellow fine cut strawflower, and sunflowers, among others.

 Lutheran Laymen’s League Phoenix

 Proudly depicting the school name and team colors of one of the outstanding football teams that will compete in the 105th Rose Bowl Game, this float jump-starts the excitement and support among football fans for today’s big game.